Dongw1126/Auto-Resume-Downloads/README.md

 3. Checking <code>Apply to paused items</code> setting will automatically resume the download that you paused.
 4. <code>Check time interval</code> sets the time interval for scanning stopped downloads.
 5. Settings take effect when the apply button is pressed.
 6. All events are recorded and visible on the log tab.

+## Contribution
+### Reporting bugs
+Bugs are tracked as GitHub issues.
+Create an issue on this repository and if possible, please provide the following information.
+* Use a clear and descriptive title
+* Describe the exact steps which reproduce the problem
+* Include screenshots and animated GIFs

+### Suggesting Enhancements
+Enhancement suggestions are tracked as GitHub issues.
+Create an issue on this repository and if possible, please provide the following information.
+* Describe the current behavior and explain which behavior you expected to see instead and why
+* Include screenshots and animated GIFs
+* Explain why this enhancement would be useful